Unidata/science-gateway/openstack/readme.md

 It is possible to create a Kubernetes cluster with the Docker container described here.
 We employ [Andrea Zonca's modification of the kubespray project](https://github.com/zonca/jetstream_kubespray).
 Andrea's recipe to build a Kubernetes cluster on Jetstream with kubespray is described [here](https://zonca.github.io/2018/09/kubernetes-jetstream-kubespray.html).
 These instructions have been codified with the `kube-setup.sh` and `kube-setup2.sh` scripts.

+Make sure to run both `kubectl` and `helm` from the client and `ssh` tunnel (`ssh ubuntu@FLOATINGIPOFMASTER -L 6443:localhost:6443`)into the master node as described in the instructions.

 <a id="h:F44D1317"></a>